-Nick Kids Choice Awards 2018 Sees Bollywood’s Heartthrobs: Varun, Alia, Kartik, Sonakshi To Attend
+Kids Choice Awards 2018: Bollywood Heartthrobs Deepika, Varun, Alia, Sonakshi Dazzle On Red Carpet!

 Bollywood star Varun Dhawan has received three nominations in this year's Kids Choice Awards and he is stoked about it.
 Varun, who will be putting up a spectacular performance this year, had this to say to IANS, "I am super kicked about performing at Nickelodeon Kids' Choice Awards again.
 We have so many exciting things planned this year that are not only going to entertain kids but also empower them."

-A list of Kids Choice Awards 2018 actor nominees from Bollywood includes Sal

-man Khan, Tiger Shroff, Varun Dhawan and Shah Rukh Khan for the category 'Favourite Movie Actor (Male)'.
+A list of Kids Choice Awards 2018 actor nominees from Bollywood includes Salman Khan, Tiger Shroff, Varun Dhawan and Shah Rukh Khan for the category 'Favourite Movie Actor (Male)'.
 Deepika Padukone, Alia Bhatt, Katrina Kaif and Kareena Kapoor are nominees from the category 'Favourite Movie Actor (Female)'.
 There are also other categories such as Favourite Bollywood Movie, Favourite Bollywood Movie Song, Favourite Entertainer (Films), Favourite TV Shows, Favourite Indian Toon Character and so on.
 Can't wait to see who wins what!